fe-o2/state_machine_exercise/README.md

 - Given more time:
 1. I would consider injecting a robust validator interface into the factory to allow for more flexibility in validation strategies.
 2. Storing different state machine configurations (as json objects) in a database or other storage mechanism for dynamic loading at runtime.
+3. Add and complete even more tests to cover larger configurations.

 ### Code is organized appropriately both within each file and as a project itself and conforms to accepted standards/norms for the language
 - As a generally accepted standard in PHP, I've organized the code using namespaces and implemented PSR-4 autoloading.
 - Within each class file, I've followed (and verified) PSR-12 coding standards to ensure consistency and readability.
 - For readability, I've used meaningful class and method names.
 But, naming things is hard, so if you have suggestions for better names, I'm open to them!
 - Each class has a single responsibility, adhering to the Single Responsibility Principle (SRP).
-- Each class has a common, consistent structure: properties, constructor, public methods, protected methods.
+- Each class has a common, consistent structure: constants, properties, constructor, public methods, protected methods.

 ### Code runs/compiles and is absent of any bugs/errors related to logic or otherwise.
 - Proven by passing all unit tests and integration tests.